-All entries should be based on the theme for 2021, Tales from China’s Magical Mountains.
-One winner will be chosen in each of the groups, and one lucky student will be named The Hong Kong Young Writer of 2021.
+All entries should be based on the theme for 2023, New Tales of Judge Pao.
+One winner will be chosen in each of the groups, and one lucky student will be named The Hong Kong Young Writer of 2023.

 Please note that we do not accept submissions directly from students.
 Students must first submit to their schools, which will then have to choose ten entries to forward to the next round of the contest.
 Contact the teacher who is in charge of the competition at your school.